mrkkrp/markkarpov.com/post/free-monad-considered-harmful.md

 ## Conclusion

-Of course the title is a click bait and I do not mean to be so categorical.
+Of course the title is a click bait and I do not mean to be so *categorical*.
 Free monads do have their uses, but in most cases I'd think twice before committing to that style of programming because it's somewhat tedious and inefficient (unless you're careful).
 So the post is just a fair warning and a demonstration of alternative solutions.

+[monads-of-haskell]: /post/the-monads.html